lyndon025/playtested/src/content/article/2023-03-06-a-slick-mobile-rpg-fighting-game--full-review---n-innocence.md

 ---
-title: "A slick mobile RPG fighting game! | Full Review - N-INNOCENCE"
+author: lyndonguitar
+category: Review
-description: "N-INNOCENCE is an upcoming brawler RPG game set in a fantasy world full of familiar heroes and legends.
-An English version is currently out now at a limited capacity, for North American Regions only on both Android and iOS."
+description: N-INNOCENCE is an upcoming brawler RPG game set in a fantasy world full of familiar heroes and legends.
+An English version is currently out now at a limited capacity, for North American Regions only on both Android and iOS.
+featured: false
 pubDate: 2023-03-06
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "n-innocence-"]
+tags:
-featured: false
+- taptap
+- n-innocence-
-thumb: "/images/reviews/2023-03-06-a-slick-mobile-rpg-fighting-game--full-review---n-innocence-0.avif"
+thumb: /images/reviews/2023-03-06-a-slick-mobile-rpg-fighting-game--full-review---n-innocence-0.avif
+title: A slick mobile RPG fighting game! | Full Review - N-INNOCENCE
 ---

 <div class="gallery">